djmcgill/dominions-5-status/README.md

 * servers show_registered \[\<alias\>\]: display the users registered for a game

 TODO:
-* proper logging and error handling
 * make subfunctions pure and testable
+* discord fancy bot formatting
+* time remaining

+SUGGESTIONS:
 * register for games that don't exist yet
-* start game notifications
-* discord fancy bot formatting
+* last person/stale
+* show you games waiting for you